isomerpages/isomerpages-govtech/_scewc/_posts/2019-11-12-oneservice.md

 ---
-layout: post
+layout: simple-page
-title:  "Lamppost as a Platform"
+title:  "OneService"
-permalink: "/scewc/oneservice"
+permalink: "/scewc2019/oneservice"
-category: barcelona
-image:
+breadcrumb: OneService
 ---

 The OneService App is a convenient way for members of the public to provide feedback on municipal issues without the hassle of knowing which relevant Government agency to approach.